 What is a Linux container?

-Basically Linux containers are OS level virtualisation technique for running multiple isolated Linux systems (containers) on a control host using a single Linux kernel.
+Essentially, Linux containers leverage OS-level virtualization, enabling the execution of multiple isolated Linux systems (containers) on a control host utilizing a single Linux kernel.

-The namespace helps to organise objects of various kinds. namespace allows complete isolation of an applications’ view of the operating environment, including process trees, networking, user IDs and mounted file systems.
+Namespaces organize various objects, facilitating the complete isolation of an application’s view of the operating environment, including process trees, networking, user IDs, and mounted file systems.

 Why containers?

-To speed up Application deployment.
-How?
-Containers are platform independent.
-Consider the scenario, you are running an application on a live production server and you need to deploy changes on your application periodically.
-The containerisation technique helps the deployment process painlessly by reducing the total time required for rewriting, and break/bug-fixing on your App.
+Containers significantly expedite the application deployment process due to their platform independence.
+Imagine running an application on a live production server and needing to deploy changes periodically.
+Containerization simplifies this process by reducing the time required for rewriting, debugging, and fixing bugs on your app.

 Web hosting concepts – A simplified view with examples